kellyrmilligan/hapi-react-redux/README.md

 server.connection()
 server.register(HapiReactRedux, (err) => {
   server.hapiReactRedux({
-    routes : clientRoutes, // routes for react-router-config layout : layout, // layout file, see more below configureStore, // should be a function that configures the redux store config : { // any app config you want passed to the client side app, should be process.env values most likely :)
+    routes : clientRoutes, // routes for react-router-config, see examples below layout : layout, // layout file, see more below configureStore, // should be a function that configures the redux store config : { // any app config you want passed to the client side app, should be process.env values most likely :)